t-nissie/fft_check/README.md

 fft_check.F is a benchmark program.
 It times in-place double-precision complex 3-dimensional FFT and in-place and out-of-place double-precision real 3-dimensional FFT.
-It is written in Fortran and parallelized with OpenMP.
+It is written in Fortran, using [FFTW](http://www.fftw.org) and parallelized with OpenMP.

 Homepage and download
 ---------------------